oliviabarrick/backup-controller/README.md

 This feature ensures that your PersistentVolumeClaims can always be restored from the most recent snapshot without any modification to the manifest (e.g., the latest snapshot id does not have to be present).

+Without backup-controller, in order to restore a PersistentVolumeClaim to a snapshot it must first be deleted and then be recreated with the `dataSource` field set to the VolumeSnapshot to restore from. backup-controller ensures portable configuration by automatically setting the `dataSource` on PersistentVolumeClaims to the most recent backup using an Mutating Admission Controller.

 Combined with [Flux](https://github.com/weaveworks/flux) any PersistentVolumeClaim that is deleted will automatically be restored from the most recent snapshot.